 **NOTE: The elevated portions of the trail remain under snow until early to mid-July.
 Please note that Parks Canada commences booking for the Floe Lake campground only after July 10.
 Additionally, hiking might become challenging during late September/October due to autumnal snowfalls.

 Secure your prime campsite today for July, August, and September!
-An essential reservation is required, along with a non-refundable reservation fee applicable to all bookings.
+This essential reservation is required, along with a non-refundable reservation fee applicable to all bookings.
 Set your alarms!
-Reservation opens sharp on Monday, January 29, 2024, at 8:00 am MT.
-Don’t miss out!
+Reservations opens on January 27, 2025, at 8:00 am MST/7:00am PST.
+Don’t miss out.
+Next step is to acquire a “Backcountry Camping Pass”